sNakiex/reAPB/README.md

 Here you can find variety of tools, source codes, information, etc. that will help you in researching/developing rebornAPB

-Despite this project being open-source, GNU License v3.0 is present
+GNU License v3.0 is present, so make sure you properly credit responsible people